IBM/api-samples/readme.md

 To run a sample script from the command line navigate to the directory the script is in and run `python <script_name.py>` replacing python with the name of your python 3 binary if it is different on your system.
-You can also run these samples from your chosen python development environment as you would run any other python script.
+You can also run these samples from your chosen Python development environment as you would run any other Python script.
 You may need to run one sample from the command line or set up you IDE's console to be interactive so that the configuration file can be created.